Increasing subsequences of linear size in random permutations and the Robinson-Schensted tableaux of permutons: Our results

-A few comments on this theorem are in order: \begin{itemize} \item It is possible to generalize this result to pre-permutons, using the associated permuton and the chain rule. \item Unfortunately we have not been able to establish a continuous version of Fomin's direct algorithm, as the dependence on permutation points makes the asymptotic study more difficult.
+A few comments on this theorem are in order: \begin{itemize} \item It is possible to generalize this result to pre-permutons, using the associated permuton and the chain rule. \item If $s=0$ then the left-hand side of \Cref{eq_derivative_per} is $t\alpha_k$ by definition, and indeed one can check with \Cref{eq_phi_one_coordinate,eq_phi_crossed_zero} that $\phi\big( (t\alpha_i)_{k\leq i\leq r} , (0) \big) = t\alpha_k$.
+By symmetry, an analogous remark holds when $t=0$. \item When $k=r$, the left-hand side of \Cref{eq_derivative_per} depends only on the ``last row derivatives'' $\alpha_r$ and $\beta_r$, and equals $\phi\big( (t\alpha_r) , (s\beta_r) \big) = \max(t\alpha_r,s\beta_r)$.
+When $k<r$, the $k$-th to $r$-th rows intervene in an intricate way through the function $\phi$. \item Unfortunately we have not been able to establish a continuous version of Fomin's \textit{direct} algorithm, as the dependence on permutation points makes the asymptotic study more difficult.
 It seems likely that \Cref{th_derivative_per} could be generalized in this direction, but this question is left open. \item It would also be interesting to get rid of the hypothesis $\LISt_r(\mu)=1$; more precisely we would like to weaken it to $\LISt_\infty(\mu)=1$ with the notation of \Cref{section_injectivity_results}.
-We can always assume this thanks to \Cref{th_decomposition}.
-However we could neither extend $\phi$ to infinite sequences nor make our techniques work when Fomin's edge labels are unbounded. \item \Cref{th_derivative_per} can be related to the "hydrodynamical approach" used by Aldous and Diaconis in \cite{AD95} for the study of $\LIS$ in the uniform case.
+We can always assume that this is satisfied thanks to \Cref{th_decomposition}.
+However we could neither extend $\phi$ to infinite sequences nor make our techniques work when Fomin's edge labels are unbounded. \item \Cref{eq_derivative_per} can be related to the ``hydrodynamical approach'' used by Aldous and Diaconis in \cite{AD95} for the study of $\LIS$ in the uniform case.
 When $\sigma_n$ is a uniform permutation of size $n$, Hammersley \cite{H72} studied the function $\lambda_1^{\sigma_n}$ (a very similar one actually) and used the subadditive ergodic theorem to obtain the asymptotic equivalence $\E[\LIS(\sigma_n)]\sim c\sqrt{n}$ for some constant $c>0$.
 In \cite{AD95}, the authors investigated Hammersley's process in more depth, provided some heuristics as to why $c=2$, and proved it in this framework.
-The global idea is that for any $y$, the counting process $x\mapsto \lambda_1^{\sigma_n}(x,y)$ should approximate a Poisson process.
+The general idea is that for any $y$, the counting process $x\mapsto \lambda_1^{\sigma_n}(x,y)$ should approximate a Poisson process.
 Under this hypothesis, one can argue that $\frac{1}{\sqrt{n}}\E\left[\lambda_1^{\sigma_n}(x,y)\right]$ should asymptotically satisfy a PDE whose solution is $2\sqrt{xy}$.
-Therefore \Cref{th_derivative_per} can be interpreted as an analog of this, in the $n$ scaling limit for non-uniform permutations and for the first rows and columns of the shape.
-It might be interesting to try this approach in the case of a permuton with "regular" density, in a context similar to that of \cite{DZ95} and \cite{S22}. \end{itemize}
+Therefore \Cref{eq_derivative_per} can be interpreted as an analog of this, in the $n$ scaling limit for non-uniform permutations and for the first rows and columns of the shape.
+It could be interesting to try this approach in the case of a permuton with ``regular'' density, in a context similar to that of \cite{DZ95} and \cite{S22}. \end{itemize}